fincham/iptables-detect-tls/README.md

 * Detecting non-TLS connections in a stateful firewall (there may be problems with v6 fragment handling, for instance)
 * Detecting UDP TLS (DTLS)
-* General accuracy of the rules
+* Particular accuracy of the rules (though they do seem to work)

 Improvements and further test results would be gladly accepted :)